robertaval/robertaval/README.md

 # 👋 Hi, I’m Roberta!

 Welcome to my GitHub!
-I’m a Full Stack Developer based in Málaga, Spain, passionate about web development, languages, and personal growth.
+I’m a Full Stack Developer based in Málaga, Spain, passionate about technology, languages, and personal growth.

 <details>
-  <summary>Read more about me (English)</summary>
+  <summary>Read more (English)</summary>

   I'm a motivated Full Stack Developer, recently certified by 4Geeks Academy in Madrid.
 With a background in project management, content writing, and SEO, I bring strong communication and organizational skills to every project.
-I love building modern web applications using JavaScript, React, Node.js, and SQL, and I am passionate about learning new technologies and best practices in software development.
+I enjoy building modern web applications using JavaScript, React, Node.js, and SQL, and I am passionate about learning new technologies and best practices in software development.

   **What I’m working on:**
   - Expanding my portfolio with full stack projects using React and Node.js